Buying A Rental House: What You Need To Know

 It’s usually a good idea for first-time landlords to choose a “turnkey” property – that is, one that’s in ready-to-rent condition.
 However, if you have experience in home repair, you may be able to save money with a fixer-upper.

 Homes in areas with highly rated school districts and plentiful public amenities often have higher property tax rates.
 If you’re buying an investment property in a desirable neighborhood, you need to be prepared to pay high taxes and price your rent accordingly.

 Being a landlord is a lot of work, but it can also be lucrative and rewarding.
-If you’ve done the math and decided that buying a rental property is right for you, you can get started with Rocket Mortgage® by Quicken Loans® which lets you apply for a mortgage online and see how much you can afford so you can start shopping for the perfect investment property today.
+If you’ve done the math and decided that a rental property is right for you and you're ready to start the process of buying a house, you can get started with Rocket Mortgage®, which lets you apply for a mortgage online and see how much you can afford so you can start shopping for the perfect investment property today.

 See What You Qualify For

 Buying An Investment Property: Tips, Considerations And Loan Information